Values

 'The train is about to leave'

-Coding.
-The value is '1' if there is a grammatical device (either inflectional or periphrastic), which can be used to express an action that is about to happen (regardless of other possible functions the device may have).
-We did not count as '1' instances of a lexical verb used in the past tense form to convey an immediate activity (e.g. Estonian Läksime! go.PST.1PL ‘Off we go!’, cf. Russian пошли).
+The value is '1' if there is a grammatical device (either morphological or periphrastic), which can be used to express an action that is about to happen (regardless of other possible functions the corresponding device may have).
+Instances of a lexical verb used in the past tense form to convey an immediate activity were not considered (e.g., Estonian Läksime! go.PST.1PL ‘Off we go!’, cf. Russian пошли).

 Language Value Comment Example Id